 - Walmart & Murphy USA Gas Stations

 These reward points are calculated in the same way as Walmart calculates its 5% reward points deal.
-The company also offers 1% reward points on purchases done in other outlets.
+The also offers 1% reward points on purchases done in other outlets.
 You have several options to redeem the points that you earn.
 You can redeem points online, in-store, or exchange for gift cards or redeem points for a statement credit.

 Apart from applying them to your checkout on Walmart and redeeming for a purchase, you can also add it to your Walmart account.
 Moreover, any approved purchase related to travel can also be discounted with your reward points.